RJPearson94/terraform-provider-twilio/docs/resources/serverless_deployment.md

 - `service_sid` - (Mandatory) The serverless service SID to associate the deployment with.
 Changing this forces a new resource to be created
 - `environment_sid` - (Mandatory) The serverless environment SID to associate the deployment with.
 Changing this forces a new resource to be created
 - `build_sid` - (Optional) The build SID to be deployed to the environment.
 Changing this forces a new resource to be created
+- `triggers` - (Optional) A map of key-value pairs which can be used to determine if changes have occurred and a redeployment is necessary.
+Changing this forces a new resource to be created
+~> An alternative strategy is to use the [taint](https://www.terraform.io/docs/commands/taint.html) functionality of terraform.

 ## Attributes Reference